GoAbroad

 Program Highlights

-Build your advocacy skills by participating in workshops with public health organizations in rural and urban communities.
+Build research and advocacy skills through fieldwork in rural and urban communities.

-Travel to the Himalayas, Goa, and Kerala to learn about Indian approaches to healthcare systems and traditional medicine.
+Travel to the Himalayas, Goa, Kerala, and Maharashtra to examine public health and traditional medicine.

 Quick Details